gregttn/GCMPlayServer/README.md

 ### App

 Send a POST request to the http://localhost:9000/register to register device.
-You need to include following parameters
+Yo#u need to include following parameters

 *   deviceId - unique device id
 *   registrationId - registration id that you received when the app registered with Google Cloud Messaging service.